-For a reusable pH sensor, the user should perform a 'two-point' calibration before autoclaving it.
-Users should perform 'one-point' calibrations throughout a run if the measured pH of a sample shows that the sensor has drifted.
-Users should not perform additional 'two-point' calibrations during a run, or manually enter calibration slope and intercept (m and b) values without consulting PBS Biotech Technical Support.
+For a single-use pH sensor, users should perform a 'one-point' calibration before inoculation, and throughout a run if the measured pH of a sample shows that the sensor has drifted.
+Users should not perform 'two-point' calibrations or manually enter calibration slope and intercept (m and b) values without consulting PBS Biotech Technical Support.